erikchiodo/eriks-regex-tutorial/gist-template.md

 ## Introduction to Regular Expressions

-Before going through an example of a regular expression, it's important to understand what a regular expression is.
+Before delving into an example of a regular expression, it is important to grasp the concept of what a regular expression actually is.

-A regular expression (regex) is a string of characters that allows you to find specific snippets of information from a body of text.
-To simplify the definition, when creating a regular expression we are defining a **search pattern**.
-Think of a search pattern as the Find and Replace functionality on your computer.
-When you type in a string of characters you'd like to search you are implementing a form of a regular expression.
+A regular expression (regex) is a sequence of characters that enables you to locate specific fragments of information within a body of text.
+To simplify this definition, when we create a regular expression, we are essentially defining a **search pattern**.
+Think of a search pattern as a similar functionality to the "Find and Replace" feature on your computer.
+When you input a string of characters that you want to search for, you are essentially utilizing a form of regular expression.

-For example, if you wanted to search for the string "Columbia" in the below text, you would navigate to find & replace, type in the string, and see all instances of that string highlighted.
+For instance, suppose you wanted to search for the string "Columbia" in the text below.
+In such a case, you would navigate to the "Find & Replace" option, enter the desired string, and observe all instances of that string being highlighted.

 ![Screen Shot 2023-05-28 at 11 27 06 AM](https://github.com/erikchiodo/eriks-regex-tutorial/assets/122952630/48d06306-5893-4c42-8117-eef059f05952)

 The above example higlights the most basic form of a regular expression -- one that only searches by **literal characters**.
-In regex, literal characters are the ordinary characters that match themselves exactly as they appear.
-They are the non-special characters that represent themselves without any special meaning or interpretation.
-So if we wanted to write a regular expression for searching "Columbia" in the above example the following would be the sequential steps:
+In regex, literal characters are ordinary characters that match themselves exactly as they appear.
+They are non-special characters that carry no special meaning or interpretation.
+Therefore, if we were to construct a regular expression to search for "Columbia" in the aforementioned example, the following sequential steps would be followed:

 ```
     1. Search for "C" (case sensitive)